minicli/stencil/README.md

 composer require minicli/stencil
 ```

-Set up a directory in your project to hold your stencils:
+Set up a directory within your project to hold your stencils:

 ```shell
 mkdir stencils